 I went to meet the Block Development Officer (BDO) of Guruwa block in Gaya for some work.
 As was typical, I spent the entire day waiting outside but did not get a chance to meet the official.
-Every time I would remind the peon that I was waiting outside, I was told, "Sahab ke paas time nahi hai (Sir is busy)."
+Every time I would remind the peon that I was waiting outside, I was told, "Sahab ke paas time nahi hai."
 I was adamant.
 I decided that I was not going to leave without meeting him.
 After all, I had spent the entire day waiting and if I now felt frustrated and left, it would not only be a waste of my day, it would make me appear to lack perseverance.
 I kept hounding the peon until I saw the bada sahab emerge from his room.
-PRADAN has maintained the ideology that puts mainstreaming and collaboration with the government at the heart of its efforts and work.
-Today, PRADAN is the largest and biggest NGO in every aspect to collaborate with the government and other mainstream organisations

 I had noticed that he was not busy the entire day because he was gossiping and whiling away his time inside the room.
 I finally offered a cup of tea to the people to get an entry to the BDO's office.
 He obliged and we started chatting; in this way, I made headway with my work in that office.

 When we used to go to government offices initially, we used to crib.
-I would say, "Why do we need the government?
+I would say, "Why do we need the government?"
 The officers are so corrupt; they are not going to do anything.
 Why waste our time?"
 To this, Vijay would reply, "The government is the largest development body in the country.
 If we don't collaborate with them, how will we mainstream our efforts?
 We need to sit across the same table and negotiate with them.
 After all, they handle the taxpayers' money.
 Why should we not engage?
 We must engage with them if we want our efforts to be sustainable."
 It made sense.
 From a very early stage, PRADAN has maintained the ideology that puts mainstreaming and collaboration with the government at the heart of its efforts and work.

 Today, PRADAN is the largest and biggest NGO in every aspect to collaborate with the government and other mainstream organisations, often bringing in changes in programmes and policies, making these more appropriate for whom the programmes were intended.
-We are, perhaps, the largest in terms of numbers of collaborations, number of stakeholders (departments), places (districts and state), financial volume and the coverage of families, in the field of rural livelihood programmes.
-Those were the days...lots of excitement about changing the world, doing some unconventional yet purposeful and meaningful work for the country and the people.
+We are perhaps the largest in terms of numbers of collaborations, number of stakeholders (departments), places (districts and state), financial volumes and the coverage of families, country and the people.
 We did it because we enjoyed doing our work.
 Our work was intended to bring joy and happiness to the poor in the villages.
-It was and still is all fun, joy, excitement, passion and madness.
+It was and still is all fun joy, excitement, passion and madness.
 We did it our own way.
 Who cares for acknowledgement or a legacy...we did it anyway!